Fine-tuning

 Use case 3: specific style

-You can fine-tune for specific styles.
-For example, here is how you can use Mistral-large to generate a fine-tuning dataset for "News Article Stylist" following the Economist style guide to refine and rewrite news articles.
+to generate a fine-tuning dataset for "News Article Stylist" following a style guide to refine and rewrite news articles.

-def process_line(args):
+def process_refined_news(args):

-line, prompts = args
+line, system, instruction = args

 record = json.loads(line)